wrousseau/place-to-crash/README.md

 should install all the needed packages and handle front-end packages, including sails itself and

 The setup for giving your credentiels should be made in config/adapters.js for a production setup and in config/local.js for a development setting.

+Because this file is included in the .gitignore by default, we have added a config/.local.js which you can copy (then edit to reflect your configuration) using

+    cp config/.local.js config/local.js

-Default values should be relevant if you followed the basic neo4j installation.
+Current values should be relevant is you followed the default neo4j installation.

 Running
 -------

     sails lift

-Should launch the server on the port specified in config/local.js
+Should launch the server on the port specified in config/local.js (if added)

 Licence
 -------